-Even though we commercialize the DMT as an LDT, the DMT may in the future become subject to more onerous regulation by the FDA.
-For example, Congress has been working for the past several years on legislation to create an LDT and IVD regulatory framework that would be separate and distinct from the existing medical device regulatory framework.
-Most recently, legislation called the Verifying Accurate, Leading-edge IVCT Development Act, or VALID Act, has been garnering bipartisan and bicameral support..
-The VALID Act would codify into law the term "in vitro clinical test," or IVCT, to create a new medical product category separate from medical device that includes all products currently regulated as IVDs as well as LDTs, and bring all such products within the scope of FDA's oversight.
+Separately, members of Congress have been working for the past several years on legislation to create an LDT and IVD regulatory framework that would be separate and distinct from the existing medical device regulatory framework.
+For example, as drafted and re-introduced for consideration by the current Congress, the Verifying Accurate, Leading-edge IVCT Development Act, or VALID Act, would codify into law the term "in vitro clinical test," or IVCT, to create a new medical product category separate from medical device that includes all products currently regulated as IVDs as well as LDTs.
 The VALID Act would also create a new system for labs and hospitals to use to submit their tests electronically to the FDA for approval, which is aimed at reducing the amount of time it takes for the agency to approve such tests, and establish a new program to expedite the development of diagnostic tests that can be used to address a current unmet need for patients.